Guides to shaping great products

 Time for reading: 10 min

 Most of the edtech business models look pretty similar to what you can see in other niches.
-Yet, there are some specifics you should know before launching your startup.
+Yet, there are some specifics you should know.
+That’s why we detailed the top 7 types of business model for education startups to rock the market in 2024 and beyond.

 edtech startup business model canvas